Whole Home Heat Pump Incentives

 Over 100,000 heat pumps have been installed in Maine and they are now more common than oil heat in new homes (source: 2021 Maine New Construction Baseline Assessment).
 They are the most popular heating system across all of Efficiency Maine’s rebates because they offer highly efficient heating, air conditioning, and dehumidification.
-Click here to find a contractor near you.
+Click here to find an installer near you.
+For other residential heat pump incentives, click here.

 Incentives up to $10,600